Match tier Confirmed

 OverviewAI-generated summary

-Dr. Steven L. Foley directs the Division of Microbiology at the FDA National Center for Toxicological Research (NCTR) and serves as a Senior Biomedical Research and Biomedical Product Assessment Service expert.
-His research centers on zoonotic diseases, food safety, and the microbial assessment of FDA-regulated products.
-Dr. Foley's academic background includes a Bachelor of Science in Zoology and a Ph.D. in Cellular and Molecular Biology/Infectious Diseases from North Dakota State University.
-He completed a postdoctoral fellowship at the FDA Center for Veterinary Medicine, focusing on developing methods for tracking Salmonella in food-animal species.
+Dr. Steven L. Foley directs the Division of Microbiology at the FDA National Center for Toxicological Research (NCTR), where his research focuses on zoonotic diseases, food safety, and the microbial assessment of FDA-regulated products.
+He earned a Bachelor of Science in Zoology and a Ph.D. in Cellular and Molecular Biology/Infectious Diseases from North Dakota State University.
+Following a postdoctoral fellowship at the FDA Center for Veterinary Medicine, where he developed methods for tracking Salmonella in food-animal species, Dr. Foley joined NCTR in 2009.

-With an h-index of 41 and over 5,800 citations across 177 publications, Dr. Foley's scholarship reflects his extensive contributions to the field.
+Dr. Foley holds an h-index of 41 with over 5,900 citations from 182 publications.
 He is an Adjunct Professor in the Cell and Molecular Biology graduate faculty at the University of Arkansas and a Fellow of the American Academy of Microbiology.
-His leadership experience includes completing the Leadership Arkansas program and the Federal Executive Institute's Leadership in a Democratic Society program.
+He has also completed leadership programs, including Leadership Arkansas and Leadership in a Democratic Society.

 Metrics